 2. Eve Bar

-Try not to get lost in the maze of Covent Garden’s Porterhouse; one of London’s largest bars, split over three main levels with dozens of mezzanine levels in between.
-It’s a truly Irish pub that serves more beers than you could possibly even begin to count (including the finest stout in the world – true story).
+Try not to get lost in the maze of Covent Garden’s Porterhouse; one of London’s largest pubs, which is split over three main levels with dozens of mezzanine levels in between.
+It’s a truly Irish joint that serves more beers than you could possibly even begin to count (including the finest stout in the world – true story).
 They also play regular sports here too.

 5. The Den